 Take your medicine and this leaflet with you.

 Most people will not have problems, but some may get some.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.
-By reporting side effects you can help provide more information on the safety of medicines.
+You can also report side effects directly via the Yellow Card Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in Google Play or Apple App Store.
+By reporting side effects you can help provide more information on the safety of this medicine.